 (4.)
 Professional Review Board.
-Once a Petition is determined to conform to the requirements of these Bylaws, the President shall have fifteen (15) business days to appoint three (3) individuals to a Professional Review Board; hereinafter referred to as “PRB”, to address the Petition.
-If for any reason a member of the PRB is unable to perform these and/or other duties the President shall immediately appoint another qualified member.
+Once a Petition is determined to conform to the requirements of these Bylaws, the President shall have fifteen (15) business days to appoint three (3) members to a Professional Review Board; hereinafter referred to as “PRB,” to address the Petition.
+If for any reason a member of the PRB is unable to perform these and/or other duties, the President shall immediately appoint another qualified member.
 The PRB shall act by majority vote.
-In addition to the three voting members of the PRB, the Second Vice President shall act as chairperson of the PRB but will not have a vote in the decision made by the PRB.
+In addition to the three (3) voting members of the PRB, the Second Vice President shall act as chairperson of the PRB but will not have a vote in the decision made by the PRB.
 The chairperson will be responsible for collating the results of the review of the parties’ submissions and drafting the factual findings and recommendation to the President and Chairperson of the Board of Directors.
 The PRB will schedule at least one meeting, in person or via conference call, to review the Petition and Response, if any.

 (5.)
 Notice Requirements.
 Concurrent with the selection of the PRB, the President, in consultation with General Counsel, shall inform the Respondent in writing that a Petition has been submitted.
 The President shall provide the Respondent with a copy of the Petition, including all submitted supporting materials, as well as a copy of Article XVII of the Bylaws.
 Respondent may submit a written response to the Petition which must be submitted within thirty (30) business days of the date of the notification letter.

 (6.)
 Decision of PRB.
 The PRB shall strive to render a decision with respect to the Petition within ninety (90) business days of receipt of the Petition and shall notify the President and Chairperson of the Board of Directors, in writing, of its factual findings and recommendation(s).
-The Board of Directors shall consider the findings of the PRB and decide whether to dismiss the complaint or proceed with disciplinary action.
+The Board of Directors shall consider the findings of the PRB and decide whether to dismiss the complaint, request further information, or proceed with with any action deemed appropriate to include disciplinary action.
 Possible disciplinary actions include, but are not limited to, private reprimand, public written reprimand, suspension of membership or expulsion or termination of membership.
-The Board of Directors’ decision will be forwarded to the IAI’s General Counsel who will notify the Respondent and the Petitioner in writing of the Board of Director’s decision.
+The Board of Directors’ decision will be forwarded to the IAI’s General Counsel, who shall review said decision and notify the Respondent and the Petitioner in writing of the Board of Directors’ decision.
 If the decision of the Board of Directors results in discipline, the sanction shall not be enforced until the appeal period has expired or an appeal has been decided.

 (7.)
 Appeal.
 The Respondent may appeal the decision of the Board of Directors by filing a written request with the current President within thirty (30) business days of the date of the General Counsel’s written notification letter.
-The written request for an appeal shall address one or more of the following questions: (1) Were there facts or circumstances which the PRB failed to consider?
-(2) Were there facts or circumstances for which the PRB failed to give sufficient weight?
-(3) Is there new evidence which was unavailable to the PRB which should be considered now?
-(4) Was the penalty imposed inappropriate to the offense charged?
-(5) Was the disciplinary process in accordance with Article XVII?
+The written request for an appeal shall address one or more of the following questions: (1) Were there facts or circumstances which the PRB failed to consider?; (2) Were there facts or circumstances for which the PRB failed to give sufficient weight?; (3) Is there new evidence which was unavailable to the PRB which should be considered now?; (4) Was the penalty imposed inappropriate to the offense charged?;’ and/or (5) Was the disciplinary process in accordance with Article XVII?
 If the current President determines the notice of appeal is timely and states the requirements set forth in this section, the current President shall establish a Board of Appeals, the composition of which is described below, to hear the appeal.